krissnawat/gatsbyblog/src/pages/blog/entity-framework-no-type-was-specified-for-the-decimal-column.md

     Microsoft.EntityFrameworkCore.Model.Validation[30000]
     No type was specified for the decimal column 'Price' on entity type 'Product'.
 This will cause values to be silently truncated if they do not fit in the default precision and scale.
 Explicitly specify the SQL server column type that can accommodate all the values using 'ForHasColumnType()'.

-In short, this means that Entity Framework will provide a default precision to the database.
+This means Entity Framework will provide a default precision to the database.
 The default is (18, 2).
-That means it will store 18 total digits, with 2 of those digits being behind the decimal point.
-If your record has more than 2 decimal points, SQL Server will truncate the extras.
-If your record has more than 18 total numbers, you will get an "out of range" error.
+That means it will store 18 total digits, with 2 of those digits being to the right of the decimal point.

+* If your record has more than 2 decimal points, SQL Server will truncate the extras.
+* If your record has more than 18 total digits, you will get an "out of range" error.

 The easiest fix is to use Data Annotations to declare a default on your model.
 The data annotation looks like: `[Column(TypeName = "decimal(18,2)")]`